 Australia has had two Formula 1 World Champions; Jack Brabham and Alan Jones.
-While Australian drivers dominated the pre-F1 history of the Australian Grand Prix, a driver from the nation has failed to finish in the top three at their home event since the race joined the F1 championship in 1985.
+While Australian drivers dominated the pre-F1 history of the Australian Grand Prix, no driver from the nation has finished on the podium at their home event since the race joined the F1 championship in 1985.

 Australia’s Grand Prix history dates much further back than the country’s first appearance on the F1 calendar.
 It’s widely accepted that the first ‘Australian Grand Prix’ was held in 1927, though that race was held under the title of the ‘100 Mile Road Race’.
 These first races were held at the Phillip Island Circuit and all eight held there before the Second World War were won exclusively by Australians.

 After the war, the race moved venues each year, including a few visits to the original Albert Park circuit, and continued to be mostly dominated by drivers from Australia and New Zealand.
 The only exceptions up to 1979 were victories for British drivers.
 Stirling Moss took victory at Albert Park in 1956, Graham Hill won at Lakeside Park in 1966, Jackie Stewart finished first at Warwick Farm Raceway in 1967 and Jim Clark won at Sandown International Raceway in 1968.